INTERIM HEAD COACH: Bill Sanchez, 15-10, 2nd season in 2014

 2005 Western State Conference Coach of the Year

 Tammy Silva brought the Pasadena City College volleyball program into previously unchartered territory as a state power and she has become one of California's most prominent coaches.
-Silva is taking a sabbatical from coaching for the 2013 season.
+Silva took a sabbatical from coaching for the 2013 season.

 Pasadena advanced to as far as the second round of the Southern California Regional Playoffs in each of the last four seasons.
 She guided her Lancers teams to the postseason in five of her six seasons here, including trips to the regional finals in 2010 and 2012.